nicholasvb89/website_blocker/README.md

-Uses Python datetime and time to block listed websites access during the timeframe set
+Uses Python datetime and time to block listed websites access during the timeframe set. configure cron file to autorun on computer start/reboot